khaledYS/restaurant-casher/readme.md

 -- I'm gonna change the sturcture of the app from having an state for the user to using the firebase/auth getAuth() -- you should continue tommorrow to import the products and catogries

+-what to do -day-5
+-- done:when the user navigate to specifec url, don't navigate him to the beggining if he already signed in.
+-- done:reset bill button
+-- done:all balance for the bill
+-- bill page
+-- write a comments for understadable objects in maps, etc.
+-- remove all of the console.log